Arthur Galston: Bioethics

 With Ethan Signer of MIT, Galston was one of the first two American scientists invited to visit the People's Republic of China.
-In 1971, he met Chou En-lai, then Prime Minister, as well as King Norodom Sihanouk of Cambodia, who then resided in Shanghai.
+In 1971, he met Zhou Enlai, then Prime Minister, as well as King Norodom Sihanouk of Cambodia, who then resided in Shanghai.
+Galston and Singer had applied for visas to visit China.
+Shortly after the successful ping-pong diplomacy between China and the United States, and while Galston and Singer were visiting North Vietnam, China approved their visas.
+Galston and Singer immediately traveled to China, where they met with Zhou on May 19, 1971.
+Zhou sought to address American concerns about China by telling them that while the Pacific Ocean was a small pond for the United States, it "was still a huge ocean for the Chinese to cross."
+Zhou stated that China had no desire to be a superpower or send soldiers abroad.
 The visit was reported in The New York Times.
-Galston's experiences on visits to China led him to write Daily life in people's China (1973).
+Galston's experiences on visits to China led him to write Daily life in People's China (1973).

 Galston taught bioethics to Yale undergraduates from 1977 to 2004.
 In 2003-2004 his introductory bioethics course attracted 460 students, making it one of the most popular courses in Yale College.
 After his retirement as a biologist in 1990, he became affiliated with Yale's Institution for Social & Policy Studies, where he helped to found the Interdisciplinary Center for Bioethics.

 Galston also co-founded the National Senior Conservation Corps (Grey is Green), a non-profit organization dedicated to helping older Americans to create positive environmental change and lead more sustainable lives.

 In 1966, Galston successfully nominated Duke Ellington to receive an honorary doctorate from Yale.
 The Duke received the honor in 1967, but Galston was unable to attend, and did not meet him until 1972.